Shayanna Jenkins Still Feels Aaron Hernandez Is Innocent

-For the first time since the release of the Netflix docuseries, Killer Inside: The Mind of Aaron Hernandez, the fiancée of the late ex-NFL star, Shayanna Jenkins, is speaking out.
-The docuseries covers the claims of Hernandez’s high school teammate, Dennis SanSoucie, who sheds light on the star’s sexuality and the alleged sexual relationship they had before heading to college.
+For the first time since the release of the Netflix docuseries Killer Inside: The Mind of Aaron Hernandez, the fiancée of the late ex-NFL star, Shayanna Jenkins, is speaking out.
+The docuseries covers the claims of Hernandez’s high school teammate, Dennis Sansoucie, who sheds light on the star’s sexuality and the alleged sexual relationship they had before heading to college.

 At one point during the interview, Jenkins — who was not interviewed for the docuseries — is pressed by ABC News television presenter Amy Robach on whether she believes Hernandez is innocent.